DogaTan/SE3355-FINAL/README.md

-📌 SE3355 - Car Rental Platform
-🚗 Avis Rent A Car - Araç Kiralama Platformu 🚗
+🚗 Avis Rent A Car - Rental Platform

-Bu proje, React.js (Frontend) ve Node.js + Express + SQLite (Backend) kullanılarak geliştirilmiş bir araç kiralama platformudur.
+This project is a car rental platform developed using React.js (Frontend) and Node.js + Express + SQLite (Backend).
-Google Maps API ile yakın ofisleri gösterebilir, kullanıcıların araçları filtrelemesine ve kiralama işlemlerini gerçekleştirmesine olanak tanır.
+It allows users to view nearby rental offices on a map, filter available cars, and complete rental transactions.

+📌 Table of Contents
+📌 General Information
+🛠️ Technologies Used
+🚀 Features
+💻 Installation
+🌐 Deployment Status
+📅 Roadmap
+🤝 Contributing
-📌 Kullanılan Teknolojiler
+📌 General Information
-Kategori	Teknoloji
+This project allows users to view nearby car rental offices on a map, filter available cars based on various criteria, and complete rental transactions.
+However, at the moment, it has not been deployed and does not support multiple languages (EN & TR).

+🛠️ Technologies Used
+Category	Technology
-Frontend	React.js, Google Maps API, Bootstrap
+Frontend	React.js, Bootstrap, Google Maps API
 Backend	Node.js, Express.js, SQLite
-Veritabanı	SQLite (SQL)
+Database	SQLite
-Auth	Passport.js, JWT
+Authentication	Passport.js, JWT
-📌 Özellikler
-✅ Kullanıcı ofis konumlarını harita üzerinde görebilir ✅ Araçları filtreleyebilir (marka, şanzıman, fiyat sıralama vb.)
-✅ Kiralama işlemlerini gerçekleştirebilir
+🚀 Features
+✅ Displays nearby car rental offices on a map
+✅ Filters available cars (by brand, transmission, price, etc.)
+✅ Allows users to complete rental transactions
-✅ Google Maps API ile konum bazlı öneriler alabilir
+✅ Uses Google Maps API for location-based recommendations ❌ Not deployed (Failed on Render.com)
-❌ (Henüz yok) Dil değiştirme desteği (EN & TR)
+❌ Does not support language switching (EN & TR)
-❌ (Henüz yok) Deploy edilmiş sürüm

-📌 Kurulum (Yerel Geliştirme İçin)
-1️⃣ Depoyu Klonlayın
+💻 Installation
+1️⃣ Clone the Repository:

 bash
 Kopyala
 Düzenle
 git clone https://github.com/DogaTan/SE3355-FINAL.git
 cd SE3355-FINAL
-2️⃣ Backend Kurulumu
+2️⃣ Setup the Backend:

 bash
 Kopyala
 Düzenle
 cd carRental_backend
 npm install
 npm start
-3️⃣ Frontend Kurulumu
+3️⃣ Setup the Frontend:

 bash
 Kopyala
 Düzenle
 cd ../carRental_frontend
 npm install
 npm start

-📌 Deploy Durumu 🚨
-Şu an Render.com üzerinde deploy edilemedi!

-Nedeni:
-Root Directory ayarları nedeniyle backend ve frontend ayrı deploy edilemedi.
-Bu proje monorepo (tek repoda hem frontend hem backend) yapısında olduğu için Render’ın varsayılan ayarlarına uygun değil.
-Gelecekte backend ve frontend ayrı repolara taşınarak tekrar deploy edilebilir.
+🌐 Deployment Status 🚨
+⚠ This project is currently not deployed!
+🔴 Deployment on Render.com failed.

+Why?

+Render.com does not support monorepo structures well (having both frontend and backend in the same repository).
+Render requires separate root directories for frontend and backend, which caused configuration issues.
+In the future, separating frontend and backend into different repositories may solve this issue.